rtuttle93/Accessibility-Assignment/README.md

 This is a professional web-friendly, Accessible website for Horiseon, An internet services company.
 This is my first website that I refactored code to make accessible for screen readers.

-To run this on your own computer you can copy the repo at "https://github.com/cullinans1/run-buddy".
+To run this on your own computer you can copy the repo at "https://github.com/rtuttle93/Accessibility-Assignment".
 Open the HTML file in default browser to see the webpage.

 Usage
 To use simply visit the live application at:"github"

 Contribution
-Made by Sammy Cullinan
+Made by Ryan Tuttle

 Screenshots
 ![Header and Nav](https://user-images.githubusercontent.com/82906399/120113216-7eda3300-c147-11eb-842a-54a106207915.PNG)